-Participants are permitted to allocate their account balances to one or more investment options currently available under the Plan.
+Participants are permitted to allocate their account balances, excluding supplemental contributions, to one or more investment options currently available under the Plan.
 The Fiduciary & Investments Committee determines the Plan's investment offerings and generally monitors investment performance.
 Participants may change investment options for future contributions as frequently as daily, and subject to time constraints by certain investment managers, may initiate transfers among investments daily.
-Direct transfers from the T. Rowe Price Stable Value Common Trust Fund to the BlackRock Short-Term Investment Fund must first transfer to one of the other Plan investment options and remain in that option for 90 days before transferring into the BlackRock Short-Term Investment Fund.
+Direct transfers from the T. Rowe Price Stable Value Common Trust Fund to the BlackRock Short-Term Investment Fund are not permitted.
+Instead, participants who wish to transfer from the T. Rowe Price Stable Value Common Trust Fund to the BlackRock Short-Term Investment Fund must first transfer to one of the other Plan investment options and remain in that option for 90 days before transferring into the BlackRock Short-Term Investment Fund.

 The Genworth Common Stock Fund invests primarily in common stock of the Company.
 A small portion of the fund is held in cash or other short-term investments to provide liquidity.
-Within the notes to financial statements and supplemental schedule of assets (held at end of year), the assets of the fund are presented separately as common stock of Genworth Financial, Inc. and short-term investments.
+Within the Notes to Financial Statements and Supplemental Schedule I - Schedule H, Line 4i - Schedule of Assets (Held at End of Year), the assets of the fund are presented separately as common stock of Genworth Financial, Inc. and short-term investments.

-Prior to January 2021, employees had the option of purchasing the Genworth Common Stock Fund.
+Prior to January 2021, employees had the option of directing contributions or rebalancing assets to the Genworth Common Stock Fund.
 The Plan had contracted with Newport Trust Company (Newport) to act as an independent fiduciary and investment manager with respect to Genworth stock in the Plan.
-On January 8, 2021, Newport, acting in its capacity as independent fiduciary, froze the Genworth Common Stock Fund.
-Participants may transfer assets out of the Genworth Common Stock Fund, but no participants, including those who are currently or were previously invested in the Genworth Common Stock Fund, can transfer amounts into the fund.
-Additionally, all future investments or transfers into the fund were suspended indefinitely.
+On January 8, 2021, Newport, acting in its capacity as independent fiduciary, froze the Genworth Common Stock Fund indefinitely.
+However, participants may transfer assets out of the Genworth Common Stock Fund to other investments permitted by the Plan, but no participants, including those who are currently or were previously invested in the Genworth Common Stock Fund, can make any additional investments or transfer amounts into the fund.
+Participants may also take a distribution if over age 59 1⁄2 or when terminating employment.